rivian/delta-go/README.md

 Limitations / TODO

 Checkpoints:
-- The checkpoint checksum is not being written or validated - TODO #1
+- The checkpoint checksum is not being written or validated
 - Checkpoints without partitions are not supported
 - Checkpoints with non-string-type partitions require custom JSON marshal/unmarshal code
-- Multi-part checkpoints can be read but are not written - TODO #2

 Other:
 - Nested schemas (containing nested structs, arrays, or maps) are not supported